This step is unnecessary for Google BigQuery and Amazon Athena databases. BigQuery and Athena users should skip directly to database configuration.

-On-premises instances: Customers who are hosting their own Looker instance will likely be on the same, private network as their database.
+Customer-hosted instances: Customers who are hosting their own Looker instance may be on the same private network as their database.
 However, if that is not the case, please be sure to secure your data as well, perhaps using the types of options suggested below.

 The options, from easiest to most difficult, are:

 The first step is to limit access to your data from the network layer.
 We recommend granting access to your database only from specific, trusted hosts.

 All network traffic from Looker will come from one of the following IP addresses, based on the region where your Looker instance is hosted.
 By default this will be the United States.
 Please whitelist each of the IP addresses in the appropriate region listed below.

 These whitelist IP addresses also apply for SFTP and SMTP destinations.
 If you are using custom mail settings for SMTP, be sure to add Looker’s IP addresses to your SMTP server’s IP whitelist.
 Also, if you want to send data from Looker to an SFTP server or schedule Looker data deliveries to an SFTP server, be sure to add Looker’s IP addresses to your SFTP server’s IP whitelist or inbound traffic rules.

 United States (default)

 Prohibiting traffic to your database, except from these and other trusted IP addresses, is an easy way to limit data access.

 Option 2: SSL Encryption